 - History/logic requirement.
 One approved course each in ancient and modern philosophy, plus either another approved history of philosophy course or PHIL 151 Metalogic.

-- The second year paper should demonstrate good scholarship and argumentative rigor, and be a polished piece of writing approximately 8000 words in length.
+The second year paper should demonstrate good scholarship and argumentative rigor, and be a polished piece of writing approximately 8000 words in length.
 The second year paper need not bear any specific relationship to the dissertation.
 It may be a version of a prospective dissertation chapter, but this is not required.
-The final version must be turned in on the last day of summer quarter of the second year.
-Extensions of this deadline will require the consent of the instructor of the second year Writing Seminar and the Director of Graduate Studies and will only be granted in exceptional cases (e.g. documented illness, family crisis).
-The final paper is read by a committee of two faculty members and it will be an important consideration in the department’s decision on the student’s candidacy.
+The final version must be turned in on the last day of Summer Quarter of the second year.
+Extensions of this deadline require the consent of the instructor of the second year Writing Seminar and the Director of Graduate Studies and are only granted in exceptional cases (e.g., documented illness, family crisis).
+The final paper is read by a committee of two faculty members and it is an important consideration in the department’s decision on the student’s candidacy.

-In the summer quarter after the second year, students are required to attend the Writing Seminar.
+- Writing Seminar: In the Summer Quarter after the second year, students are required to attend the Writing Seminar.
 The Writing Seminar is intended to help students complete their second year papers.

-- Upon completion of the summer writing seminar, students will sign up for independent study credit , PHIL 240 Individual Work for Graduate Students, with their respective advisers each quarter.
-A plan at the beginning, and a report at the end of each quarter will be signed by both student and adviser and submitted to the Graduate Administrator for inclusion in the student's file.
-This will be the process every quarter up until the completion of the departmental oral.
+- Upon completion of the summer writing seminar, students must sign up for independent study credit, PHIL 240 Individual Work for Graduate Students, with their respective advisors each quarter.
+A plan at the beginning, and a report at the end, of each quarter must be signed by both student and advisor and submitted to the graduate administrator for inclusion in the student's file.
+This is the process every quarter until the completion of the departmental oral.

-- During the third and fourth years in the program, a student should complete at least three graduate-level courses/seminars, at least two of them in philosophy (a course outside philosophy can be approved by the adviser), and at least two of them in the third year.
-Each can be taken credit/no-credit, and can be taken for reduced (2) units (in which case it must be taken credit/no-credit); others must be passed with a B- or better.
+- During the third and fourth years in the program, a student should complete at least three graduate-level courses/seminars, at least two of them in philosophy (a course outside philosophy can be approved by the advisor), and at least two of them in the third year.
+The three seminars can be taken credit/no-credit for reduced (2) units.
 Courses required for candidacy are not counted toward satisfaction of this requirement.
 This light load of courses allows students to deepen their philosophical training while keeping time free for thesis research.